million-views/learn-python/week-01/01-exploring-python.md

 ## Assignment
 - Download and print [Python 3.x Cheat Sheet](https://perso.limsi.fr/pointal/_media/python:cours:mementopython3-english.pdf).
 - Try out the basic syntax provided in the cheat sheet on your `replit`.
-- Grading is done by those who collect the most syntax errors:
+- Grading is done by the amount of syntax errors collected:
   - 0   syntax errors: F
   - 1   syntax errors: E
   - 2   syntax errors: D
   - 3   syntax errors: C
   - 4   syntax errors: B
-  - > 5 syntax errors: A
+  - 5+ syntax errors: A
 - Post your syntax errors in the group to claim credit ;-)